George Friedman: Early life and education

-Friedman was born in Budapest, Hungary in 1949 to Jewish parents who survived the Holocaust.
-His family fled Hungary when he was a child to escape the Communist regime as refugees, settling first in a camp for displaced persons in Austria and then emigrating to the United States.
+Friedman was born in Budapest, Hungary, in 1949 to Jewish parents who survived the Holocaust.
+His family immigrated to the United States.
 Friedman describes his family's story as "a very classic story of refugees making a new life in America."
 He grew up in New York City.
 Friedman received a B.A. at the City College of New York, where he majored in political science, and a Ph.D. in government at Cornell University.

 Career

-After the collapse of the Soviet Union, he studied potential for a Japan-U.S. conflict and co-authored with his wife The Coming War with Japan in 1991.
+After the collapse of the Soviet Union, Friedman studied the potential for a Japan-U.S. conflict and co-authored with his wife The Coming War with Japan in 1991.
+The war he predicted did not occur.

+Friedman spent nearly 20 years in academia, during which time he taught political science at Dickinson College.

 In 1996, Friedman founded Stratfor, a private intelligence and forecasting company, and served as the company's CEO and Chief Intelligence Officer.
 Stratfor's head office is in Austin, Texas.
 He resigned from Stratfor in May 2015.
 That year, he founded Geopolitical Futures.

-Friedman's reputation as a forecaster of geopolitical events led The New York Times magazine to comment, in a profile, "There is a temptation, when you are around George Friedman, to treat him like a Magic 8-Ball”.
+Friedman's reputation as a forecaster of geopolitical events led The New York Times magazine to comment, in a profile, "There is a temptation, when you are around George Friedman, to treat him like a Magic 8 Ball".

-In The Next Decade, Friedman argues how the U.S. administrations of the 2010s will need to create regional power balances, some of which have been disturbed.
-Friedman conceptualizes successful U.S. management of world affairs not by directly enforcing countries, but by creating competing relationships, which offset one another, in the world's different regions.
-For example, in the past, Iraq balanced Iran, and currently Japan balances China.
-Friedman asserts this is the decade where the U.S. as a power must mature to manage its power and balance as an unintended empire and republic.

-Friedman's latest book was released in 2020 by Doubleday.
-While originally scheduled to be released in January 2018, it was delayed six times before being released in 2020.
-The working title was The New American Century: Crisis, Endurance, and the Future of the United States, but has subsequently been changed to The Storm Before the Calm: America's Discord, the Coming Crisis of the 2020s, and the Triumph Beyond.
+Decade Forecasts at Stratfor

+During his tenure at Stratfor, George Friedman oversaw the publication of the company’s recurring Decade Forecasts, which aimed to predict long-term global trends based on structural factors such as geography, demography, and national interest.